In this section

 Neurological disorders we treat

-Specialists in the award-winning Neurology Program at Children's Hospital of Wisconsin work with a variety of specialists, including physiatrists (rehab physicians), pulmonologists, physical and occupational therapists, cardiologists, genetics counselors, orthopedic specialists, physician assistants, nurses, psychiatrists, social workers and mobility experts, all to give your child the very best care available.
+Specialists in the award-winning Neurology Program at Children's Wisconsin work with a variety of specialists, including physiatrists (rehab physicians), pulmonologists, physical and occupational therapists, cardiologists, genetics counselors, orthopedic specialists, physician assistants, nurses, psychiatrists, social workers and mobility experts, all to give your child the very best care available.

 Our specialists treat the full range of neurological disorders, including: